csdalab/csdalab.github.io/_pages/home.md

 There are four main areas of research:

-1. **Statistical modeling**: Applying statistics to solve various and multidisciplinary problems including Biology, Chemistry, Education, Sports, Health, to name a few.
+1. **Statistical modeling / Data Science Projects**: Applying statistics to solve various and multidisciplinary problems including Biology, Chemistry, Education, Sports, Health, to name a few.
 2. **Statistical process monitoring**: Developing and evaluating statistical methods used in system monitoring.
 3. **Neuroscience**: Leveraging machine learning / statistical techniques to understand the brain neurons connections.
 4. **Probability distributions**: Studying and investigating new probability distributions.